 Across the street from Bath House Row and throughout Hot Springs you will find a collection of interesting art galleries.

 In fact Hot Springs has been noted as one of the top art towns in the US.
+There are all kinds of art and artists in town, including amazing pottery.

 Here are some of our favorite art Galleries in Hot Springs: